brainstormforce/all-in-one-schemaorg-rich-snippets/README.md

 ## Changelog ##

+### 1.7.6 ###
+- Improvement: Added support for new languages— Dutch, French, Spanish, and German to improve accessibility for global users.

 ### 1.7.5 ###
 - Improvement: Compatibility with PHP version 8.3.
 - Fixed: Resolved undefined array key warnings in plugin.